Coronavirus: Covid-19 hits 100,000 cases as it upends lives, livelihoods

 "It should not be just a one-time thing."

-Yet even as COVID-19, the disease caused by the virus, reached new territory, it was retreating in China, where it first emerged late last year, and slowing in South Korea, another major epicenter.
+Yet even as Covid-19, the disease caused by the virus, reached new territory, it was retreating in China, where it first emerged late last year, and slowing in South Korea, another major epicentre.

-More than half of those who contracted the virus have now recovered, and US health officials said they expect a far lower death rate than the World Health Organization's international estimate of 3.4% — a high rate that doesn't account for mild cases that go uncounted.
+More than half of those who contracted the virus have now recovered, and US health officials said they expect a far lower death rate than the World Health Organisation's international estimate of 3.4 per cent — a high rate that doesn't account for mild cases that go uncounted.

 "The Western world is now following some of China's playbook," said Chris Beauchamp, a market analyst at the financial firm IG.